thwbecker/bin_catalog/README.md

 are sufficient number of entries, as well as `nsample_catalog` which determines the set of focal mechanisms to use based on a maximum distance from point plus mininum number, or number of events within distance criterion.

-See bin_catalog.c and nsample_catalog.c for the options, plot_kostrov for some illustration as to how to use.
+See `bin_catalog.c` and `nsample_catalog.c` for the options, `plot_kostrov`
+for some illustration as to how to use and plot the output.

 Contains some versions of Andy Michael's code, as well as Vavryčuk subroutines, converted to C, and GMT4.5.18 code - see their respective